- Impact Factor: 2.379

 - Potential interactions of cancer chemotherapy drugs with frequently used dietary supplements

-- Relevant molecular mechanisms and biology behind integrative approaches
+- Relevant laboratory studies of molecular mechanisms and biology behind integrative approaches

 |Keith I. Block, MD||University of Illinois at Chicago, Institute for Integrative Cancer Care, USA|